johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 ## .gitignore

 It is often common to see a file named `.gitignore` in the root directory of projects.
 This file simply tells git (version control software) to ignore particular files.
+If you do not have a file named `.gitignore`, you can create one with the following command: `$ touch .gitignore`.
+The `touch` command is designed to update the access/modification date of a file or directory but it also has the side-effect of creating a new, blank file if the file you are "touching" does not already exist.

 Many times, the content of this file contains the `node_modules` directory.
 This prevents the directory from being uploaded to GitHub (on large projects, this directory can become quite large).

 Example .gitignore file: